 ![]() |

 LACOCK Lacock music courses are for amateur and student musicians who are serious about their ensemble singing.
+They are held

-their field and many are internationally-known performers.
+many are internationally-known performers.
 The general aim is to stimulate international contact and broaden enthusiasm for music, in a relaxed and convivial setting.
-Lacock courses have also played a significant
+Lacock courses have been held in most countries

-Mexico.
-The full list of courses until February 2011 is now on the The criteria for joining vary slightly from course to course, but in general you should be a good reader, have a blending, straight
+in western Europe, and as far afield as Cyprus, Mexico, Cuba and Tobago.
+The list of courses until September 2021 is now on the The criteria for joining vary slightly from course to course, but in general you

-voice (or one with a controllable vibrato) with full dynamic range, be used to normal choral discipline and be able to respond quickly to direction – the intention being to combine professional pace of work with amateur enthusiasm.
+should be a good reader, have a blending, straight voice (or one with a controllable vibrato) with full dynamic range, be used to normal choral discipline and be able to respond quickly to direction – the intention being to combine

-The first Lacock course, held in 1986, was directed by Harry Christophers.
-Since then, many eminent musicians have made regular appearances as directors, including Andrew Carwood, Robert Hollingworth, Andrew
+many eminent musicians have made regular appearances as directors, including Andrew Carwood, Robert Hollingworth, Andrew Parrott, Jeffrey Skidmore and Paul Spicer.
+Lacock courses have also introduced several overseas conductors to

-Fernández Aransay, an authority on Hispanic and Latin-American music, and the Dutchman JanJoost van Elburg, who subsequently became the director of London's specialist early music choir, the Renaisssance Singers.
-You will find more
+in Pennsylvania, and the Dutchman JanJoost van Elburg, who subsequently became the director of London’s specialist early music choir, the Renaisssance Singers.
+You will find more information on these directors and many other